 Getting Speed Right

-Google officially considers only three metrics as Core Web Vitals:
+As of now, Google recognizes only three metrics as Core Web Vitals:

 - LCP (Largest Contentful Paint)